 ~del<hash(URI)><URI> resulting in even load on the metadata table and even data spread in the

 tablets.
 After upgrading, there may still be splits in the metadata table using the old row format.

 These splits can be merged away as shown in the example below which starts off with splits generated

 from the old and new row schema.
 The old splits with the prefix

 root@uno> getsplits -t accumulo.metadata 2< ~ ~del55 ~dela7 ~delhdfs://localhost:8020/accumulo/tables/2/default_tablet/F00000a0.rf ~delhdfs://localhost:8020/accumulo/tables/2/default_tablet/F00000kb.rf root@uno> merge -t accumulo.metadata -b ~delhdfs -e ~delhdfs~ root@uno> getsplits -t accumulo.metadata 2< ~ ~del55 ~dela7

 Master Renamed to Manager

-In order to support more inclusive language in our code, the Accumulo team has renamed all references to the word “master” to “manager” (with the exception of deprecated classes and packages retained for compatibility).
-This change includes the master process, configuration properties with master in the name, utilities with master in the name, and packages/classes in the code base.
-Where these changes affect the public API, the deprecated “master” name will still be supported until at least Accumulo 3.0.
+In order to use more inclusive language in our code, the Accumulo team has renamed all references to the word “master” to “manager” (with the exception of deprecated classes and packages retained for compatibility).
+This change includes the master server process, configuration properties with master in the name, utilities with master in the name, and packages/classes in the code base.
+Where these changes affect the public API, the deprecated “master” name will still be supported until Accumulo 3.0.

 Important One particular change to be aware of is that certain state for the manager process is stored in ZooKeeper, previously in under a directory named